 Sestroretsky Kurort, Protected natural area in Sestroretsk, Russia.

-A glass corridor near the beach provides a covered walkway with views overlooking the Gulf of Finland.
-This structure lets visitors enjoy the shoreline in any weather.
+A glass corridor near the beach forms a covered walkway with views over the Gulf of Finland, allowing visitors to enjoy the shoreline in any weather.
+This structure is one of the few original architectural features still standing from the resort's early years.

 The community of curious travelers